 sudo apt install -y gnupg2 sudo apt-key adv --keyserver keys.gnupg.net --recv-key 'E19F5F87128899B192B1A2C2AD5F960A256A04AF'

-The repos are cryptographically ‘signed’ by the package publisher to prove their provenance, so this is an important part of maintaining security on your system.
+The repos are cryptographically ‘signed’ by the package publisher to prove their provenance, so this is an important part of maintaining the security of your system.

 Now add the repository to the system configuration: